 The Sadayappan Lab in the Department of Internal Medicine at the University of Cincinnati, College of Medicine (UCCOM) is located in the Cardiovascular Center Building, Rooms 4970- 4978 and Rooms 3968-3974.
 The lab consists of over 4000 sq. ft. and has all the necessary space and equipment for molecular, biological and biochemical experiments, as well as histological and immunohistochemical analyses.
 Students and trainees have designated bench space to perform experiments with all the equipment required to complete their respective projects.
-Available in the PI’s lab are desktop Eppendorf centrifuges, PCR and real-time PCR machines, gel documentation system, a nanodrop, shaking culture incubators, hybridization ovens, spectrophotometers, a safety hood, -80˚C freezers, a microplate ELISA reader, protein electrophoresis units, Western blotting apparatus, etc. All experiments follow safety measures, as established by NIH policies and the Institutional Biosafety Committee of the UCCOM.
+Available in the PI’s lab are desktop Eppendorf centrifuges, PCR and real-time PCR machines, gel documentation system, a nanodrop, shaking culture incubators, complete setup for expressing and purifying recombinant proteins from bacteria, spectrophotometers, abiosafety cabinets, -80˚C freezers, a microplate ELISA reader, protein electrophoresis units, Western blotting apparatus, etc. All experiments follow safety measures, as established by NIH policies and the Institutional Biosafety Committee of the UCCOM.

 The lab also has access to core facilities at UCCOM and Cincinnati Children’s Hospital Medical Center (CCHMC) for additional support on complex experiments.
 Dr. Sadayappan has a joint appointment with the Heart Institute at CCHMC.

-» Muscle Mechanical Studies : The Sadayappan Lab has the latest instruments to measure force development, tension cost, ATPase activity and myofilament Ca 2+ sensitivity in skinned cardiac papillary muscles and myocytes (Aurora Scientific Inc).
+» Muscle Mechanical Studies : The lab has the latest instruments to measure force development, tension cost, ATPase activity and myofilament calcium sensitivity in skinned cardiac (1) papillary muscles and (2) myocytes (Aurora Scientific Inc).

 » Dissecting Microscopes : Numerous Nikon (SMZ-10) and Olympus (BX60) dissecting microscopes are available in the lab for dissecting cardiac muscles for biophysical experiments, as well as taking pictures of TTC-stained heart sections and whole organs post-ischemia- reperfusion injury.

-» Adult Cardiomyocyte Preparation : A Landendroff preparation unit (Radnoti, Monrovia, PA) is available to perfuse the adult mouse hearts and isolate adult cardiomyocytes.
+» Adult Cardiomyocyte Preparation : A Langendorff preparation unit (Radnoti, Monrovia, PA) is available to perfuse the adult mouse hearts and isolate adult cardiomyocytes.

-» C02 Incubator and Culture Hoods : The PI has a separate BSL 2 level cell cultures, as approved by the Institutional Biosafety Committee.
-The room is equipped with two culture hoods, C02 incubators, 37˚C water bath, refrigerator and inverted microscopes.
+» C02 Incubator and Culture Hoods : The PI has a two separate BSL 2 level cell culture facilities: approved by the Institutional Biosafety Committee.
+Each room is equipped with a biosafety cabinet, C02 incubators, 37˚C bead bath, refrigerator and inverted microscopes.

 » Animal Facilities : UCCOM has AAALAC accredited animal facilities, which meet, or exceed, all federal, state and local regulations.
 These facilities provide daily animal husbandry and care, and provide comprehensive veterinary medical programs to monitor and maintain the health and well-being of these animals.
 Veterinary care is provided by full-time Laboratory Animal Veterinarians.
 UCCOM animal facility has ~71,000 ft 2 facilities which contain surgical, radiologic, fluoroscopic, necropsy, quarantine and training facilities.